May Fourth Movement: Economic

 Anger against Japan led many elements of society to join students in a movement to boycott Japanese products.
 Many hoped that when Japanese products were suppressed, China's national industry would benefit.
 However, the strike in Shanghai that occurred in June damaged the economy.
 One of the main reasons was that shop owners were not willing to open their shops during the strike, despite the use of police force.

+Religion

+During the May Fourth Movement, Chinese intellectuals and students criticized Christianity for its associations with Western imperialism.
+Responding to these perspectives, some Chinese Protestant leaders began indigenous church movements seeking to establish Protestant churches in China that were independent of foreign finances, control, or leadership.
+Among these developments in the post-May Fourth environment was the Local Church movement led by Watchman Nee (Ni Tuosheng).